vygr/C-PCB/README.md

 PCB : DIMS TRACK ... ... ()
 ```

-Any character before an opening ( will be ignored, so comments can be free
+Any character before an opening ( will be ignored, so comments can be freely
 added at any point the parser is looking for an opening (.
+Such comments are
+allowed in the input but will not be present in the output.

+All track paths are assumed to have rounded ends and corners when testing for
+collision gap clearance.
+If the resulting board is milled or etched with
+beveled or square corners problems may occur in densely packed areas !

 Special treatment is given to tracks with a track_radius of 0.0, they are used
 to hold unused pads and keepout paths.
 No attempt is made to route them, they